rethinkdb/rethinkdb-rs/api/ruby/aggregation/group.md

 What does it mean to be inefficient here?
 When operating on grouped data rather than a grouped stream, *all* of the data has to be available on the node processing the query.
-This means that the operation will only use one machine's resources, and will require memory proportional to the size of the grouped data it's operating on.
+This means that the operation will only use one server's resources, and will require memory proportional to the size of the grouped data it's operating on.
 (In the case of the `order_by` in the inefficient example, that means memory proportional **to the size of the table**.)
 The array